 In terms of a "multiple," it really depends on the product type and the makeup of the book of business.

 For typical MAPD business, as an example, a purchase offer will generally land between 1.75-2.5x+ of the annualized renewal commissions.

 That said, we don’t simply place a “multiple” on the book of business; the “multiple” is the end result of a policy-by-policy actuarial analysis and valuation.

-For a better understanding of what you could expect in terms of a purchase price, try out the “Capital Calculator” tool: Capital Calculator by Access Capital Group
+For a better understanding of what you could expect in terms of a purchase price, try out our “Capital Calculator” tool here.

 13. Can I get my book of business valued even if I have no intention of selling it right now?